mhansen/graphviz-docs/content/en/faq.md

 When an attribute first appears, each object is visited with possible cost proportional to the number of previously declared attributes.
 Thus, the running time for the above would be `cN*O(M)` for some constant `c`.
 If there is any concern about this, the graph should specify the attributes first before declaring nodes or edges.
-In practice, this problem is neglible.
+In practice, this problem is negligible.

 ### Twopi runs forever on a certain example. {#FaqRuntimeTwopi}